Getting respite under the NDIS

 Respite is important for a number of reasons, but mainly because it gives you and your family a break from the physical and emotional demands of caring.

-Under the NDIS respite-like care can include:
+Under the NDIS respite can include:

-- A support worker who spends time with your child and helps them to enjoy social activities and participation in the community.
-This can include supporting your child at family outings, especially if you have other children to look after.
+- A Support Worker who spends time with your child and helps them to enjoy social activities and participation in the community.
+This can include supporting your child at family outings, especially if you have other children to look after

 A number of support line items can be used, depending on the goals for your child.

 - Assistance with social and community participation

 - Increased social and community participation

 - Assistance with daily living at home, in the community, in education and at work

 How do I get respite in my child’s NDIS Plan?

 You need to provide evidence of: